 As of January 1, 2014, the Boy Scouts of America announced their new policy that, “No youth may be denied membership in the Boy Scouts of America on the basis of sexual orientation or preference alone.”, But, as I read it, they still retained their core statement which states, “While the BSA does not proactively inquire about sexual orientation of employees, volunteers, or members, we do not grant membership to individuals who are open or avowed homosexuals or who engage in behavior that would become a distraction to the mission of the BSA.”
 This statement now applies, as I understand, primarily to adult leaders over 18 years of age.
 But what about a boy who is an ‘open or avowed homosexual’?
 Would an effeminate boy constitute a distraction to the mission of the BSA?

-In trying to learn more about this topic, I read a really good article that was published in the New York Times in May 2014 about how the Scouts had faired since their change in policy.
+In trying to learn more about this topic, I read a really good article published in the New York Times on May 8, 2014, titled, Compromise on Gays Pleases No One, Scouts Are Learning, about how the Scouts had fared since their change in policy.
 The article summarized that no one was happy with the latest policy.
 And lurking in thinly veiled code words by those against gays in scouting is the inference that being gay is still a sickness and a moral failing.
 One man quoted in the article stated: “How can two boys both pledge to be ‘morally straight’ when they operate out of two different moral perspectives concerning human sexuality?”
 The not so veiled reference in this quote, making being gay a moral failure is all too clear.
 Even phrases like ‘avowed homosexuals’ implies a choice, where none exists.